AdobeDocs/campaign.en/help/v8/audiences/folders-and-views.md

 Browse the **Sub-folders** tab of a folder properties to organize its sub-folders.

-You can move the folders with the arrows on the right or select the **[!UICONTROL Sort the sub-folders in aphabetical order]** option to sort them automatically.
+You can move the folders with the arrows on the right or select the **[!UICONTROL Sort the sub-folders in alphabetical order]** option to sort them automatically.

 ![](assets/sort-folders.png)